 What you are looking for is a regular place you can do your deep work that will allow you to go into focused work mode quickly.
 Using the same place will put you in the right frame of mind as soon as you sit down and start.

 For me, that is early in the morning.
-I do all my focussed work between 6 am and 8 am where possible.
-I’ve found that between 6 am and 8 am, I am also less likely to be disturbed and they are not likely to be any meetings at that time.
+I do all my focused work between 6 am and 8 am where possible.
+I’ve found that between 6 am and 8 am, I am also less likely to be disturbed, and there are not likely to be any meetings at that time.